kamranpoladov/websites-monitoring/README.md

 #### Available commands

-- `monitor <website> <interval>` - adds a new website (has to be a valid URL, adding protocol is optional but recommended) to be monitored over a specified interval (number in seconds, minimum is 3)
+- `monitor <website> <interval>` - adds a new website (has to be a valid, unique in the scope of application URL, adding protocol is optional but recommended) to be monitored over a specified interval (number in seconds, minimum is 3)
 - `help` - lists all available commands
 - `exit` - exits the application (this will not close any of the windows displaying stats for the websites you have already added)